Testing battery and charging system

 Test Your Charging and Electrical System

 A lead-acid battery has certain defined characteristics than make it easy to evaluate the health of the charging system without fancy test gear.
+An in-car test is actually better than taking parts off.
+I hope this helps people avoid wasting money on parts.
 Here's how we can check a charging system with a few simple pieces of equipment.
+Basically, you just need a test light and small test meter.

 Alternator

-The only way to significantly reduce alternator drag is to turn the alternator off while racing, although turning lights and electrical accessories off certainly helps.
+The only way to reliably and significantly reduce alternator drag is to turn the alternator off while racing, although turning lights and electrical accessories off during racing certainly helps.
 Remember that when the vehicle is running the alternator tries to supply all the load energy.
-At reasonable to maximum engine speeds, typically from 1000 RPM to redline with heavy loads and idle to reline with light electrical accessory loads, the battery just goes along for the ride.
-The battery will consume engine power only when the battery is low on charge and the missing charge is being replenished.
+At reasonable to maximum engine speeds, typically from 1500 RPM to redline with heavy loads, and from idle all the way to red line with light electrical accessory loads, the battery just goes along for the ride.
+It really doesn't do anything, except wait for the alternator to fall below operating speeds.
+A battery will consume noticeable engine power only when the battery is low on charge and the missing charge is being replenished.
+A battery, when charged, is really just an electrical storage tank.

 NEVER pull the battery cable to check the alternator.
 This very crude test method was marginally OK when we had vacuum tube car radios and point-type ignitions, but it is a very bad idea now.
 The battery stabilizes the electrical system and loads the alternator, preventing high peak voltages or voltage surges as the alternator adjusts magnetic flux to produce the same average voltage at different current demands.
 If you rev the engine up and pull a battery cable, the alternator voltage can spike up to 100 volts or higher before the alternator flux dies off enough to bring voltage back down to 14 volts or so.
 This can kill the car's computer and other expensive electrical components.
 I've seen headlights blow out when a guy opened a battery switch while an engine was revved up.
 If you hear anyone telling someone this is a way to check an alternator in a modern vehicle, stop them!

 To charge the battery, the alternator voltage output has to exceed a minimum charging voltage.
-This minimum voltage is 13.8 volts dc across the battery terminals.
+This minimum charging voltage is 13.8 volts dc across the battery terminals, or at the output of the alternator.
 A single lead-acid cell starts to charge at anything over 2.25 volts.
-Since a 12 volt battery has six cells, it needs at least 13.8 volts to start to charge.
+Since a 12 volt battery has six cells, any 12 volt lead-acid battery needs at least 13.8 volts to start to charge.
 This voltage will be enough to fully charge or maintain the battery on a trickle charge, but charging time will be very long at 13.8 volts.

-Turn the motor off with no load (headlights, etc) and read the voltage.
+Turn the motor off with no load (headlights, etc. all OFF) and read the battery voltage.

-The battery voltage should be 13.2 volts to 13.8 volts, depending on the battery, how quickly you read it, and the state of charge.
-This voltage is not too important because the battery will slowly and steadily settle to a new voltage that indicates the true state of battery charge.
+With the engine just shut off, the battery voltage should be 13.2 volts to 13.8 volts.
+The exact voltage varies with the battery, how quickly you read it, and the state of battery charge.
+This voltage is not too important because the battery will slowly and steadily settle to a new voltage that indicates the true state of battery charge, but the voltage measured right at engine shutoff is a very clear indicator if the alternator or charging system is charging.
+If the voltage is over 13.2, the battery was just being charged.

 Measuring electrical system leakage current

-Remove the negative post and check current draw with all electrical loads off using a test light.
+Remove the negative post wire and check current draw with all electrical loads off using a test light.
+(I made a test light from an old tail lamp bulb.)

-The dull glow in the light filament indicates a problem.
+The dull glow in the light filament indicates a current drain problem.
 At this point I do not want to connect a current meter to check leakage because the short could damage the test meter!
-If a small clear test lamp like this does not light, then it is generally safe to directly measure current drain.
+If a small clear test lamp like this does not light, then it is generally safe to directly measure current drain with a test meter.

 Measuring Parasitic Current Drain